Explosion In Downtown Los Angeles Leaves Several Firefighters In Critical Condition, Sets Buildings On Fire

 — sean miura (@seanmiura) May 17, 2020

-It was not immediately clear what cause the explosion, but it appeared from live video of the incident that the LAFD was bringing the fires under control.
+It was not immediately clear what caused the explosion, but it appeared from live video of the incident that the LAFD was bringing the fires under control.
 The building that first sparked the explosion was described as a one-story commercial building.